DouglasGiordano/polling-session-manager/README.md

 > Example: http://localhost:8080/api/v1/agenda/5f97b2b0f9e9b543df8de7bc/voting/result

-- Access Results (Queue): The queue name is "polling-session-result"
+- Access Results (Queue): The queue name is "polling-session-result".

 ### Documentation
 The swagger was configured in the project.
 To access use the URL below.